aolkin/hrdc/docs/publicity_admin.md

 system will combine them and display them together in the cast or crew list.
 You can also omit the "Role or Position" field if desired, for shows with a purely ensemble cast of performers.

-### Import

-You also have the ability to import your staff list from your venue application.
-Upon pressing that button, all of the staff members from your application will be copied into the publicity manager.
-You may then further edit your staff list, adding or removing people or changing their roles.

-After your cast has signed through the Common Casting portal, you can also import your cast list from there.
-Pressing that button will add an entry to the publicity manager for each person who has accepted their role in the Common Casting portal.
-You can then further edit your cast list as well.

 # The Preview Page